dantheman213/java-spring-gradle-docker-mvc-rest-starter-app/README.md

 I wouldn't recommend `application.properties` because it is not a portable solution that you can use across multiple languages and is not supported by typical Docker-based orchestration software.
 Environment variable injection is however very common and supported by typical orchestration software like Kubernetes, ECS, Swarm, and Compose.

+## Contribute

+Community feedback is welcome.
+If you spot bugs or optimization issues in the code or believe that the README can be improved, feel free to submit a pull request.
+You're also welcome to submit a new issue as well that fully explains the problem and recommended solution.

 ## References

 [Spring Boot Getting Started](https://spring.io/guides/gs/spring-boot/)